Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

-White's results \cite{Wh1} cited above imply that for any Riemannian metric $g$ on $\C P^{N}$ the identity mapping of $(\C P^{N}, g)$ is homotopic to maps with arbitrarily small $p$-energy for all $ 1 \leq p < 2$.
-They likewise imply that the identity mapping of quaternionic projective space $\mathbb{H} P^{N}$ is homotopic to maps with arbirarily small $p$-energy for all $1 \leq p < 4$ and the identity mapping of the Cayley projective plane $\mathcal{C}a P^{2}$ is homotopic to maps with arbitrarily small $p$-energy for all $1 \leq p < 8$, for any Riemannian metrics on these spaces.
-In this sense, Theorems \ref{kahler_thm} and \ref{cpn_holom_thm} are optimal, and the strongest results one can hope to establish in $\mathbb{H} P^{N}$ are lower bounds for the $p$-energy of mappings for $p \geq 4$.
-Some aspects of the results for $\R P^{n}$ and $\C P^{N}$ above make such lower bounds for $\mathbb{H} P^{N}$ a natural extension of Theorems \ref{rpn_thm}, \ref{kahler_thm} and \ref{cpn_holom_thm} -- we will discuss this below -- but the optimal result for $\mathbb{H} P^{N}$ cannot be as strong as our results for $\R P^{n}$ and $\C P^{N}$: the work of Wei \cite{We1} implies that for $N \geq 2$, the identity mapping of $(\mathbb{H} P^{N},g_{0})$ is not a stable critical point of the $4$-energy, and in particular does not minimize $4$-energy in its homotopy class.
-We will show that for $p \geq 4$, the $p$-energies of mappings of $(\mathbb{H} P^{N},g_{0})$ nonetheless do satisfy lower bounds like our results for mappings of $(\R P^{n},g_{0})$ and $(\C P^{N},\widetilde{g})$:
+White's results \cite{Wh1} cited above imply that the identity mapping of $(\C P^{N},g_{0})$ is homotopic to maps with arbitrarily small $p$-energy for all $ 1 \leq p < 2$.
+They likewise imply that the identity mapping of quaternionic projective space $\mathbb{H} P^{N}$ with its canonical metric $g_{0}$ is homotopic to maps with arbitrarily small $p$-energy for all $1 \leq p < 4$ and the identity mapping of the Cayley projective plane with its canonical metric $(\mathcal{C}a P^{2},g_{0})$ is homotopic to maps with arbitrarily small $p$-energy for all $1 \leq p < 8$.
+In this sense, Theorems \ref{kahler_thm} and \ref{cpn_holom_thm} are optimal, and the strongest results one can hope to establish in $(\mathbb{H} P^{N},g_{0})$ are lower bounds for the $p$-energy of mappings for $p \geq 4$. \\

+In some ways, a result of this type for $\mathbb{H} P^{N}$ would be a natural extension of Theorems \ref{rpn_thm}, \ref{kahler_thm} and \ref{cpn_holom_thm} -- we will discuss this below -- but the optimal result for $\mathbb{H} P^{N}$ cannot be as strong as our results for $\R P^{n}$ and $\C P^{N}$: the work of Wei \cite{We1} implies that for $N \geq 2$, the identity mapping of $(\mathbb{H} P^{N},g_{0})$ is not a stable critical point of the $4$-energy and in particular does not minimize $4$-energy in its homotopy class.
+We will show that for $p \geq 4$, the $p$-energies of mappings of $(\mathbb{H} P^{N},g_{0})$ nonetheless do satisfy lower bounds similar to our results for mappings of $(\R P^{n},g_{0})$ and $(\C P^{N},\widetilde{g})$ above: